Xion/wikilate/README.markdown

 # Wikilate

-Use different language versions of Wikipedia for translation from the command line
+Translate phrases from command line using Wikipedia

 ## Usage